Clay County Residential Master Building Permit Program for Repetitive Home Construction

 • Electrical, plumbing, fuel gas, and mechanical plans

-• Any additional requirements per Clay County Ordinances and Land Development Code
+• Any additional requirements under Clay County Ordinances and the Land Development Code

 AMP Application Approval